MarileeZ/Collision/README.md

 To run in the source code, use Woods/desktop/src/com/woods/game/desktop/DesktopLauncher.java

-You can also view the game on the web: https://redwoodhugger.itch.io/wood-simulator
+You can also view the game on the web: https://marileez.itch.io/collision-game

-I used GWT to turn the java code to HTML5 compatible code.
+We used GWT to turn the java code to HTML5 compatible code.
 And I used the libGDX java framework to create the graphics.

 'woods.java' is the main controlling class.
 The other two main sub classes are 'Boardscreen.java' and 'MainMenu.java'.